-How can I add LinkedIn connections to my email marketing list?
+How can I add my connections to my LinkedIn email marketing list?

 LinkedIn offers multiple communication channels to do this: